baseboxorg/community-node/doc/rewards_plan.md

 To give you an idea of the value of the equity, a community node supporter who votes for us during the first 200 days will end up getting about 20% higher payout than a newcomer.
 After 400 days it will be 45% more.
 After 800 days it will be more than twice the introductory rate.

 One of our aims is to create stability within the organization and consistency around the rewards payout.
+To further this aim we will accrue a payout reserve that will let us give a guaranteed, advertised rate of return, recalculated daily with minimal fluctuation.

-To further this aim, we will limit the reward as operating expenses are gradually met.
-90% of first day rewards will be retained, with 10% less taken each day until only 10% of the rewards are retained.
-This will continue until 30 days of rewards have been banked.
+We can then initiate a program where every vote is rewarded regardless of whether we win the Super Representative election that day.

-Keeping a 30 day payout reserve will let us increase the stability of the investment by issuing rewards regardless of whether we win the SR election that day, or not.
+On the first day that we win the Super Representative election we will retain 90% of would-be rewards.

-Then, we can give a guaranteed, advertised rate of return recalculated daily.
-And since the reward is based on the 30 day moving average of votes cast, the daily fluctuation will be minimal.
+On day 2 we can guarantee a reward per vote equal to Day 1 even if we lose the election on day 2.
+If we win on day 2 then the reward will increase by 10% on day 3, and we will only retain 80% of rewards. etc., until only 10% is being retained and it will stay like that until 30 days rewards are banked.

 In essence, we would create a market for buying votes instead of rewarding them.

 2018 Budgeted Expenses